Red Light, Green Light: Procedural Sedation

 Sponsored by Dechra

 Many canine patients may require sedation for visits and/or diagnostic procedures for a variety of reasons; however, sedation carries risk (eg, cardiovascular compromise) and can have an unpredictable onset and duration of action.
-Zenalpha® (medetomidine and vatinoxan hydrochlorides injection) is a novel canine sedative with an innovative mechanism of action to minimize cardiovascular side effects while maximizing clinical team efficiency.
+Zenalpha® (medetomidine and vatinoxan hydrochlorides injection) is a novel canine sedative with an innovative mechanism of action to mitigate cardiovascular side effects while maximizing clinical team efficiency.
 The active ingredients in Zenalpha are medetomidine and vatinoxan hydrochlorides, which act as an alpha-2 adrenoceptor agonist and alpha-2 adrenoceptor peripheral antagonist, respectfully.
-This unique combination results in an optimal balance of sedation and analgesia while minimizing cardiovascular side effects such as bradycardia and hypotension.1 Although not a replacement for dexmedetomidine, Zenalpha is an excellent option to consider when fast, effective canine sedation is needed.
+This unique combination results in an optimal balance of sedation and analgesia while mitigating cardiovascular side effects such as bradycardia and hypotension.1 Although not a replacement for dexmedetomidine, Zenalpha is an excellent option to consider when fast, effective canine sedation is needed.

 INDICATION